nuthanc/angular_advanced_fast/testing/testing-final/README.md

   * This creates an asynchronous testing environment
   * Also need to use fixture.whenStable()
     * React when all Async tasks are finished

+### 9. Using fakeAsync and tick

+* Use fakeAsync to get rid of whenStable function but call tick in between
+* In a fake Async env, tick allows to finish all async tasks now